careyjames/dns-tool/README.md

   - RDAP + WHOIS fallback for registrar info.
 - Colorful output with ✅, ❌, ⚠️ to highlight issues and best-practice suggestions.

-This tool bundles Python dependencies (dnspython, requests, etc.) into a **single binary** via PyInstaller—no separate Python install needed.
+This tool bundles Python dependencies (dnspython, requests, etc.) into a **single binary** via PyInstaller—no separate Python install is needed.

 ---